Showing 1 - 9 of 9 items

-Large glossy foliage and sweetly fragrant blooms make the Magnolia Trees elegant and timeless.
+Large glossy foliage and sweetly fragrant blooms make the Southern Magnolia Tree elegant and timeless.
 Plus, because Magnolias are carefree and easy-growing, they offer classic good looks without any effort on your part.

 To thrive abundantly, some Magnolia Trees require extra room.
 The Sweetbay Magnolia Tree, for example, will need more room, while the Jane Magnolia, one of the lower variants, will develop to a mature height of only 10 to 15 feet high.